fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 ![](../../images/6/5e.png)

-At this point it is good to become aware of a tiny but important detail.
+At this point, it is good to become aware of a tiny but important detail.
 If we add a console log statement <i>to the beginning of both reducers</i>:

 ```js
 const filterReducer = (state = 'ALL', action) => {